- Why is it so hard to quit smoking?

 The truth is that quit smoking programs, like other programs that treat addictions, often have fairly low success rates.
-But that doesn’t mean they are not worthwhile or that you should be discouraged.
+But that doesn’t mean they’re not worthwhile or that you should be discouraged.
 Your own success in quitting and staying that way is what really counts, and you have some control over that.
 Even if you don’t succeed the first few times, keep trying.
-You can learn from your mistakes so that you will be ready for those pitfalls the next time.
+You can learn from your mistakes so that you’ll be ready for those pitfalls next time.

 Success rates in general

 Only about 4% to 7% of people are able to quit smoking on any given attempt without medicines or other help.